countable-web/open-source-corporation/sales/PROPOSALS.md

   * Include an visual or diagrams (about one every 2 pages)
   * Use the active voice, with optimistic tone.
   * Mention the customer, more often than you mention your own company.
-  * For each criteria/need, indicate what service or feature you have to meet the need, expected result, side benefits and evidence (ie, case study).

 ### Angle